-Guideline Requirement Site Comment Variations to activities undertaken to those proposed.
+Guideline Requirement Site Comment Any rehabilitation areas which have received formal sign off.
+None.
+Variations to activities undertaken to those proposed.
 No rehabilitation undertaken during the AEMR period.
 Outcomes of trials, research projects and other initiatives Key notes from the rehabilitation inspection are outlined in Section 7.2 .
 Key issues that may affect successful rehabilitation Weed management is a continuous management issue for the site.